Santa Fe Emergency Plumbing Services

 - And Beyond!

-It can be difficult to figure out what constitutes an emergency and what doesn’t, particularly to the homeowner who lacks the specialized knowledge and experience of a trained plumber.
+It can be difficult to determine what constitutes an emergency and what doesn’t, particularly for the homeowner who lacks the specialized knowledge and experience of a trained plumber.
 That said, it’s always better to be safe than sorry when it comes to plumbing problems.

 So, when should you call on an emergency plumber?
 Here are several situations that absolutely warrant an immediate call to a professional.

 - Major Leaks or Burst Pipes: If a pipe bursts or you have a significant, uncontrollable leak, the potential for water damage is enormous.
-The leaking water could ruin flooring, drywall, insulation, and furniture within a matter of minutes.
-If you can’t contain the water or stop it by turning off the main water supply, call for an emergency service immediately.
+The leaking water could ruin flooring, drywall, insulation, and furniture within minutes.
+If you can’t contain the water or stop it by turning off the main water supply, call for emergency service immediately.

 - Sewer System Backup: A sewage backup is a serious plumbing problem that poses a significant health risk to you and your family.
 If you notice foul odors coming from your drains, gurgling toilets, or, in the worst-case scenario, raw sewage backing up into your sinks, showers, or floor drains, you need a professional to perform drain cleaning, drain repairs, or a more extensive sewer line repair right away.